reorg/pg_repack/doc/pg_repack.rst

 ``-T SECS``, ``--wait-timeout=SECS``
     pg_repack needs to take an exclusive lock at the end of the reorganization.
 This setting controls how many seconds pg_repack will wait to acquire this lock.
-If the lock cannot be taken after this duration, pg_repack will forcibly cancel the conflicting queries.
+If the lock cannot be taken after this duration and ``--dont-kill-backend`` option is not specified, pg_repack will forcibly cancel the conflicting queries.
 If you are using PostgreSQL version 8.4 or newer, pg_repack will fall back to using pg_terminate_backend() to disconnect any remaining backends after twice this timeout has passed.
     The default is 60 seconds.

+``-D``, ``--dont-kill-backend``
+    Skip to repack table if the lock cannot be taken for duration specified ``--wait-timeout``, instead of cancelling conflicting queries.
+The default is false.

 ``-Z``, ``--no-analyze``
     Disable ANALYZE after a full-table reorganization.
 If not specified, run